dev-cetera/df_log/ARTICLE.md

 #### 1. Semantic Logging: Speaking with Intent

 `df_log` provides methods for different kinds of events.
-This gives your logs meaning.
+This gives your logs meaning and turns your console into a readable story of your app's execution.

 ```dart
 void main() {